Two-stage Estimation for Causal Inference Involving a Semi-continuous Exposure: Discussion

 \section{Discussion}

-We propose a causal framework involving a semi-continuous exposure with two-stage estimation.
-In Stage~I, propensity score regression adjustment is used to estimate the continuous exposure effect, and Stage~II focuses on the binary exposure via an AIPW estimator.
-We establish large sample properties for these estimators, characterise their limiting values under PS misspecification, and examine their finite sample performance.
-Together, these developments provide an interpretable framework that separates the consequences of any exposure from those of increasing dose, while allowing the use of doubly robust methods for the status effect.
-Theoretical results and simulations indicate that the proposed estimators perform well in finite samples and that the bias expressions under misspecification offer practical guidance for propensity score modelling with semi-continuous exposures.
+We propose a causal framework for evaluating the effects of a semi-continuous exposure using a two-stage estimation.
+In Stage~I, propensity score regression adjustment targets the dose-response effect among exposed individuals, while Stage~II targets the causal reference-dose effect compared to no exposure using a doubly robust AIPW estimator.
+We establish large-sample properties for the resulting estimators, characterize their limiting values under propensity score misspecification, and assess finite-sample performance in simulations.
+Taken together, these developments provide an interpretable framework that separates the consequences of any exposure from those of increasing dose, while allowing doubly robust estimation of the status effect.

-A main limitation is that we do not pursue doubly robust estimation of the continuous exposure effect in Stage~I. Doubly robust estimators for continuous treatments based on kernel smoothing and flexible generalised PS models \citep[e.g.][]{zhu2015boosting, kennedy2017non,zhao2020propensity} could be used to strengthen Stage I and reduce sensitivity to model misspecification.
+A key limitation of the current work is that Stage~I does not incorporate doubly robust estimation of the continuous exposure effect.
+Doubly robust approaches for continuous treatments based on kernel smoothing and flexible generalized propensity score models have been proposed and could be used to strengthen Stage~I and reduce sensitivity to model misspecification \citep{kennedy2017non,zhao2020propensity,zhu2015boosting}.
+More broadly, adopting more flexible semiparametric modeling strategies for the exposure process, as in \citet{stringer2024semi}, may help reduce sensitivity to parametric assumptions in Stage~I. When Stage~I yields an inconsistent estimate, consistency in Stage~II generally cannot be recovered, highlighting the importance of robust modelling strategies in the first stage.
+Developing approaches that mitigate the impact of Stage~I misspecification on Stage~II estimation remains an important direction for future research.

-Children’s cognition in the wider PAE literature is often assessed through multidimensional neurological outcomes across several U.S.\ cohort studies, including analyses based on hierarchical and structural equation models with PS adjustment \citep{akkaya2022hierarchical,dang2023bayesian}.
-Extending our semi-continuous two-stage framework to multivariate neurological outcomes, and to settings that pool information across cohorts, is a natural next step.
+In our application, children’s cognition is assessed through multidimensional neurological outcomes in several U.S.\ longitudinal cohort studies, but we focused on a single outcome (WISC-III) from the Detroit cohort.
+Related work has developed methods for analysing data from multiple cohort studies while accounting for correlated outcomes, including hierarchical meta-analysis and multi-domain structural equation modelling with propensity score adjustment \citep{akkaya2022hierarchical,dang2023bayesian}.
+Extending the proposed semi-continuous two-stage framework to accommodate multivariate neurological outcomes, and to settings that pool information across cohorts, is a natural next step.

+Finally, the Detroit study contains missing data in baseline covariates.
+An additional extension would be to develop methods for evaluating effects of a semi-continuous exposure in the presence of missing confounders, combining flexible causal inference tools with principled missing data methodology.